allianceauth/allianceauth/docs/installation/auth/allianceauth.md

 ### Database

-It's recommended to use a database service instead of sqlite.
+It's recommended to use a database service instead of SQLite.
 Many options are available, but this guide will use MariaDB.

 Ubuntu: